 Make food from your home country

-On that line of thought, truly try to explore the city that you’re studying in.
-It took me a while to do this because I focused so much on my studies and my resume, but it really is important.
-To me, being homesick sometimes was a sign that I needed a break.
-Really, what I needed was to organize my time better so I could take a break and go for a walk.
+To me, being homesick was a sign that I needed a break.
+Really, what I needed to do was organize my time better so that I could take a break and get outside.

 Find an outlet for your emotions

-An outlet for your emotion can take any shape or form.
-Whatever it is, it’s important that especially when you’re homesick, you find a way to deal with your emotions.
-Don’t avoid them, but try to understand them.
-It’s also a good way to distract you in a healthy way; if you focus too much on the negatives, you might forget to see the positives.
+An outlet for your emotions can take any shape or form.
+Whatever it is, the important thing to know is that it’s an outlet to help you deal with your emotions while you’re homesick.
+Don’t avoid your feelings, but try to understand them.
+It’s also a good way to distract you in a healthy way — if you focus too much on the negatives, you might forget to see the positives.

 Talk to someone

-Talking about mental health is becoming a lot more open.
-So, if you’re feeling homesick, it can also be helpful to do some research on who your university recommends you reach out to.
+Talking about mental health is becoming more accepted.
+If you’re feeling homesick, it can be helpful to do some research on who your university recommends you reach out to.

 There’s nothing wrong with being homesick.
 It’s normal; it’s part of the experience.
-And in the end, we all feel things differently but everything you learn while you’re abroad will help you grow and get to know yourself better.
+In the end, we all feel things differently, but everything you learn while you’re abroad will help you grow and get to know yourself better.

 Start your U.S. adventure with Study in the USA